alex-chan7159/Making-Rice/README.md

   - Date: October 4th, 2024
   - Version: November 9th, 2024

+How to use
+  - Change username and password located in the login method to match your FreeRice account
+  - Enjoy!

 Interacts with Free Rice HTTPS API to answer questions which donate 10 grains of rice upon completion to The United Nations World Food Programme!
   - Uses libcurl for API requests
   - Uses spacy NLP model from python to identify correct answers to questions, each correct answer donates 10 grains of rice